sumergoconicio/PDFtextractor/README.md

 - Extracts text from every PDF in a chosen directory
 - Saves extracted text as `.md` files in a `textracted/` subfolder
 - Handles errors gracefully and provides clear messages
+- Skips PDFs if corresponding markdown already exists to avoid reprocessing

 ## Requirements
 - Python 3.7+